ace-of-aces/laravel-image-transform-url/docs/pages/setup.md

 ```

 ## Configuring Remote Sources

-If you want to use a remote source (like AWS S3 or Cloudflare R2) as a source directory, you can configure any [Laravel Filesystem disk](https://laravel.com/docs/filesystem#configuration) in your `config/filesystems.php` file and then reference it in the `source_directories` configuration.
+If you want to use a remote source (like AWS S3 or Cloudflare R2) as a source directory, you may configure any [Laravel Filesystem disk](https://laravel.com/docs/filesystem#configuration) in your `config/filesystems.php` file and then reference it in the `source_directories` configuration.

 ```php
 'source_directories' => [